t9md/puppet-tags.rb/README.md

 When you use tags file which is based on relative path, fixing Vim's current directory(`:pwd`) to directory( where you generate tags on ) is very important to let vim find the proper file.

-Also,it is important to let Vim know the word such like `apache::mod_ssl` as one non-spearated keyword.
+Also,it is important to let Vim know the word such like `apache::mod_ssl` as one non-separated keyword.

-To fix Vim's current directory to manifest's top directory. install vim-localrc
+To fix Vim's current directory to manifest top directory.
+Install vim-localrc

 * [ vim-localrc ]( http://www.vim.org/scripts/script.php?script_id=3393 )